Computing Provider Income

 CP's income is a combination of UBI and paid job compensation, proportional to resource utilization.

-Individual CP's Income
+Individual CP's UBI

 To calculate the UBI for a single CP, we consider both the resource usage and completion rates of tasks.
 UBI allocation is conditional on sufficient resource contribution and performance metrics: